Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Analysing evaluation games

-We can prove by well-founded (i.e., backward) induction on $T_{\defstyle{g},c}$ that every configuration $c'\in T_{\defstyle{g},c}$ can be associated with a timer $\gamma<\rbb(\mathcal{M})$ s.t. $c'[\gamma]$ is a winning position for $\ctr$.
-For the leafs of $T_{\defstyle{g},c}$ we define $\gamma=0$ and for all other configurations we choose $\gamma$ to be the successor ordinal of the supremum of all the ordinals associated to the successor configurations by the induction hypothesis.
-Since $\rbb(\mathcal{M})$ is a regular cardinal, $\gamma$ must be smaller than $\rbb(\mathcal{M})$. \end{proof} } \techrep{ \begin{proof} Suppose first that Eloise has a winning strategy $\tau$ in $\defstyle{g}(\mathcal{M},q_0,\coop{A}\Phi)$.
-Let $c$ be any configuration of the form $c=(\pl,{\bf A},q,T,n,\defstyle{ii})$ such that \begin{itemize}[leftmargin=*] \item $c$ can be reached with $\tau$. \item If Abelard decides to quit seeking at $c$, then $\tau$ instructs Eloise to become seeker. \end{itemize} We need to find an ordinal $\gamma_0<\rbb(\mathcal{M})$ for Eloise to announce if she needs to become seeker at $c$ and supplement $\tau$ with instructions on lowering the ordinal after every transition while she is a seeker.
+\begin{proof} Suppose first that Eloise has a winning strategy $\tau$ in $\defstyle{g}(\mathcal{M},q_0,\coop{A}\Phi)$.
+Let $c$ be any configuration of the form $c=(\pl,{\bf A},q,T,n,\defstyle{ii})$ such that \begin{itemize} \item $c$ can be reached with $\tau$. \item If Abelard decides to quit seeking at $c$, then $\tau$ instructs Eloise to become seeker. \end{itemize} We need to find an ordinal $\gamma_0<\rbb(\mathcal{M})$ for Eloise to announce if she needs to become seeker at $c$ and supplement $\tau$ with instructions on lowering the ordinal after every transition while she is a seeker.
 We will use the instructions given by $\tau$ for verifications and choices for actions.

 Suppose that Abelard quits seeking at $c$.
 Let $T_{\defstyle{g},c}$ be the tree that is formed by all of those paths of confiqurations, starting from $c$, in which Eloise stays as the seeker and plays according to $\tau$.
 Since $\tau$ is a winning strategy, every path in $T_{\defstyle{g},c}$ must be finite, and thus $T_{\defstyle{g},c}$ is well-founded.
 We prove the following claim by well-founded induction on $T_{\defstyle{g},c}$: